situmtech/situm-android-getting-started/README.md

 });
 ```

+This mechanism has not been implemented in the sample app.
+For more information, please refer to the javadocs in the [apps section](http://dashboard.situm.es/accounts/users/apps).

 ### Step 3: Download building data

 At this point, we should be able to retrieve the list of buildings associated with our user's account.
-To do so, include the following code snippet, that will also receive an error callback in case the retrieve operation failed.
+To do so, include the following code snippet, that will also receive an error callback in case the retrieve operation fails.

 ```
 dataManager.fetchBuildings(new SitumResponseHandler() {